sal118/COGS108_FinalProject/README.md

 We will not use data that will violate any privacy concerns.

 ## Discussion

-Discuss your project, looking forward to what your results might mean, how they fit it in with what is already known, and what problems you may encounter.

-In particular:

-If your analyses and hypotheses are correct, what will be the contribution of this project to the topic domain?
-Alternatively, what will you do if your methods don't work and/or your hypotheses are wrong?
-What are the potential pitfalls and potential confounds of your data and/or methods that may cause problems, and/or influence your interpretations?

 If our analyses and hypotheses are correct, we’ll be able to determine the relationship between pricing and satisfaction over the past few years in San Diego.
 Our data will predict when Airbnb prices in San Diego are cheaper at the expense of lower satisfaction levels, and vice versa.
 In addition, if certain overall trends discovered show negative impact for Airbnb, our data may provide evidence for a need of call to action.
 If our method doesn’t produce the results we were expecting, we will re-examine how we dealt with our dataset and the tools we used from python libraries to reach our conclusion.
 If we are confident in our data and our hypotheses are wrong, then we will conclude there is no relationship between pricing and ratings with respect to time.